israel-depedro-castillo/Practical_work_II/README.md

 28/12/2025

 - Finished the topic.html file, puting there why i chose it, what to know about it, and ways to learn more about it (topic it´s kubernetes)
+  -Finished the FCE.html file puting there some lists (ol and ul) to represent the units and practical work of FCE, and of course a description of the subject itself
+  -Did some minor adjustments to the CSS , in this case to the lists, and h1, h2 title, to make them look less simplistic

+-Finished the net part, including the remaining colleagues links, and photos (it was hard to get the links), and a funtional table that has said links (which are photos of my colleagues).
+-Changed the header name in all web pages.
+-Modified the nav in fce.html because it wasn´t redirecting properly -Reworked the about.html to include more text since the answers were short.

 # Problems that i had